leigh103/framework33/README.md

 # Framework33

 A simple CSS and ECMA Script framework.
 Includes multiple CSS grids, animation system and 'in view' detection, as well as two way data binding for creating dynamic HTML using the Observable-slim module.
+All wrapped up in a Webpack dev environment.

 ### Installation